 Clearly articulating your chosen sales methodology creates a north star for your team.
 It informs how they qualify leads, conduct discovery calls, and present solutions.
 This consistency not only makes your team more efficient but also builds trust with your buyers, who receive a predictable and professional experience every time.

-Step 3: Document Your Ideal Customer
+Step 3: Get Crystal Clear on Your Ideal Customer

 You can't create effective sales plays if you don't have a crystal-clear picture of who you're selling to.
 This step is all about documenting your Ideal Customer Profile (ICP) and developing detailed buyer personas.
 An ICP defines the perfect-fit company for your product, while buyer personas represent the different people you interact with at that company.